 Demonstrate Your Intent

 If you are lacking actual proof of funds, you can show your credibility in other ways.
 Demonstrate your intent to invest with a formal letter, along with a personal biography, and a cover letter if you do not have available funds.

 Liquid assets may not be available, however, in lieu of an official proof of funds statement, you may be able to use this third option.
 Get proof of your investments directly from an investor, and use it as a proof of funds without liquid accessibility.

 Proof of funds letter for real estate purchases is simple to obtain.
 However, you need to know that having all of your paperwork ready will make a BIG difference in how smoothly the home buying process goes.
 Go ahead, and get all of your funds transferred and collected before making an offer.

-If you need any help preparing the paperwork, talk to an experienced real estate professional at the offices of Jeff Barchi.
+If you need any help preparing the paperwork, talk to an experienced Stonegate real estate agent at the offices of Jeff Barchi.